name— Name of image map to reference from the

 given in the first cell of the rows with keywords give the states to which those keywords map.

 The attribute may be omitted.
-The missing value default is the rectangle state.
+The missing value default and invalid value default are the rectangle state.

 coords attribute must, if specified,